adraismawur/python-template-maxi/README.md

 The pre-commit hooks added to this repository ensure a basic level of code style and prevent some minor issues.
 Since you (hopefully) commit early and often, pre-commit ensures that your code remains nicely stylized and readable.

-### Why do I need black?
+### Why do I need Black?

-Any code base that uses Black will have a style that is the same no matter who wrote the code.
+[Black](https://black.readthedocs.io/en/stable/) is a code formatter.
+Any code base that uses it will have a style that is the same no matter who wrote the code.
 A consistent code style makes it easier to read, maintain and expand on code.

-### Why does black use spaces instead of tabs?
+### Why does Black use spaces instead of tabs?

 Pretty much all of Black's choices come from adhering to the [PEP8 Style guide](https://peps.python.org/pep-0008/).